 University College Cork has a highly-acclaimed Master of Science (MSc) in Business Economics that is tailored for aspiring economists and business professionals.
 It offers a comprehensive curriculum that combines the principles of economics with practical business applications.
 Students delve into economic theories, quantitative analysis, financial decision-making, and strategic management, gaining a holistic understanding of the economic forces shaping businesses and industries.

 Distinguished faculty members lead UCC's MSc Business Economics with expertise in various economic and business disciplines.
-The course leverages UCC's research-driven environment, allowing students to engage in cutting-edge research projects and contribute to advancements in economic and business knowledge.
+The course leverages UCC's research-driven environment, allowing students to engage in cutting-edge research projects and contribute to economic and business knowledge advancements.

 5. MSc Business Analytics at the University of Galway